Parassingh-90/eb02-vcode-CNS-Hill-cipher/README.md

 <h5> About the Experiment : </h5>

-<div align="justify">Hill cipher is  based on linear algebra which is an example of polygraphic substitution cipher.In hill cipher technique each letter is represented by a number like A=0,B=1,C=2...Z=25.In hill cipher take module 26 to encrypt a message.Each block of n letters (considered as an n-component vector) is multiplied by an invertible n × n matrix(in this 2X2 matrix is taken for key value) , against modulus 26.
+<div align="justify">Hill cipher use polygraphic substitution technique to substitute the given letter or character.
+In hill cipher method each letter or character is represented by a number like A=0,B=1,C=2...Z=25.In this method (hill cipher) take module 26 to encrypt a message.Each block of n letters is multiplied by an invertible n × n matrix(in this 2X2 matrix is taken for key value) , against modulus 26.
 To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption.</div>

 <h5> Target Audience : </h5>